jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 The party may also want to bolster the facilities available to Netrus, don't discourage this as the party should feel their on the location.

+### Crafting

+Gritty Realism - PHB/DMG crafting time x 8

+Needs assistance of an Arcane crafter that can work on items during downtime.

+Each player can have only one crafted item, the process of completing another crafted item will destroy the Previous

+Each player should have time to craft 1 uncommon item (80 days) or 2 consumables (40 days each) these should be ready by the Siege of Netrus

 ## Macguffins

 ### Bloodstone